You know what needs to be done. You still don’t do it.

 How we work on this together

-- 1We identify the situations in which your system consistently tips.
+- 01We identify the situations in which your system consistently tips.
 Which tasks, which time of day, which context.

-- 2We understand exactly what makes these tasks feel threatening for you: self-worth, identity, evaluation, early protective patterns.
+- 02We understand what exactly makes these tasks feel threatening for you.
+Self-worth, identity, evaluation, early protective patterns.

-- 3We develop concrete regulation tools you can use before and during these tasks: breath, body anchors, inner dialogues.
+- 03We develop concrete regulation tools you can use before and during these tasks.
+Breath, body anchors, inner dialogues.

-- 4We work on the deeper layers that drive the avoidance behaviour in the first place.
-Methodically informed by IFS, polyvagal theory, and somatic work.
+- 04We work on the deeper layers that drive the avoidance behaviour in the first place.
+Methodically informed by schema therapy, IFS and body-oriented work.

 What can change